 As shared by His Highness the Aga Khan, Chancellor of the Aga Khan University on February 16, 1981, at the inauguration ceremony, the School's vision is:

 “To raise the standard and standing of the profession itself, so that it is accorded the recognition and prestige earned and deserved by the women whose working lives are dedicated to the demanding and honourable task of caring for the sick."

 The major goals of the School are to:

-- Promote partnership and networking across the Aga Khan Development Network and with other national and international institutions.
+Develop collaborations and networking across the Aga Khan Development Network and with other national and international institutions.